Lolzen/io-packages/README.md

 ### Needs work

-- [ ] **Ambient light sensor / adaptive brightness.** Calibration gain reads
+- [ ] **Ambient light sensor / adaptive brightness — root cause still unclear.**
-      back correctly over DBus, the sensor itself gives plausible lux values in sysfs, `dmidecode` is in place — the toggle still stayed greyed out in Steam.
-Last lead was `in_illuminance_integration_time`, a sysfs path `steamos-priv-write` may need to expose before Steam considers the sensor usable
+      `iio-sensor-proxy` now ships and is enabled, the sensor reports live lux values, `AlsCalibrationGain` reads correctly at the expected value, and the DBus interface was checked line-by-line against Valve's own `steamos-manager` source (26.4.1-2) — identical property set, no missing method.
+The toggle in Steam still stays greyed out regardless.
+      Not a systems problem as far as we can tell; something Steam checks beyond this DBus interface remains unidentified
 - [ ] **`io-steamos-manager` dies on session switch.** It runs inside `dbus-run-session` in game mode, so it exits with that session — no manager is running once Plasma comes up.
 Fine for now since Plasma has